 According to a BBC article, TouchFocus in Japan has come out with glasses that can change focus from far to near.
 At the quick touch of a button on the side of the frames, a sensor is activated which changes the position and focus of the liquid crystals in the bottom half of the glasses, allowing the person to see objects and text up close.
 When the sensor is activated again, the lens goes back to the normal prescription.
 Thanks to this technology, people with bifocal, trifocal and varifocal lenses can use these glasses to see at different distances.

 We hope you enjoyed reading up on some of the fascinating tech news stories of this month.
-Let us know if there are any other recent technological advancements that you think are interesting to note!
+Let us know if there are any other recent mobile app development technological advancements that you think are interesting to note!